thecointech/thecoin/docs/deployment.md

 `GCLOUD_RATES_CONFIG=rates-testing`

-The websites (app/landing) also have a connection in their `.firebaserc` files to specify which app in the hosting they deploy to.
+Because the app/landing websites are a pair, they are hosted under the same project.
+This means these sites also have a connection in their `.firebaserc` files to specify which app in the hosting they deploy to.

+The NFT site does not have this connection because it is a stand-alone website.

 ## How to deploy

 In the root folder, run `yarn deploy:<environment>`.
 By default this will increment patch version in each package, and deploy to GitHub packages & GAE.

-[TODO] - use lerna to increment version.

 ## Things to Deploy